ilyasergey/YSC2229/source/week-09-union-find.rst

 The Union-Find structure is going to rely on an old trick --- encoding certain information about elements in an array via their locations.
-In this particular case, once created, each location in a UF "carrier" array determines an equivalence class, represented by an element itself.
+In this particular case, once created, each location in a UnionFind's "carrier" array determines an equivalence class, represented by an element itself.
 That is, for instance creating a UF structure via ``mk_UF 10`` we create an equivalence relation with 10 classes, where each element is only connected to itself.

 However, in the future the class of an element might change, which will be reflected by changing the value in the corresponding array